-While you may have registered your not-for-profit corporation with the state of Illinois, it will not be a tax-exempt organization until it applies for an exemption with the IRS.
-Being designated an organization that is exempt under Section 501(c)(3) of the Internal Revenue Code confers two significant benefits on nonprofits:
+While you may have registered your nonprofit corporation with the state of Illinois, you will not be a tax-exempt organization until granted an exemption from the IRS.

 - An exemption from paying the federal income tax

-- Contributions to your nonprofit can be deducted from the donor's income on their federal income tax returns
+- Donors can deduct contributions to your nonprofit from their income on their federal income tax returns

-The IRS will issue your organization a determination letter if it finds it qualifies as an exempt organization.
-The IRS will also add the name of your corporation to its searchable list of exempt organizations that it maintains on its website so potential donors can verify that it has received an exemption.
+The IRS will issue a determination letter if your nonprofit qualifies as an exempt organization.
+The IRS will also add the name of your nonprofit to its searchable list of exempt organizations.
+Potential donors can use this database to verify if a charitable organization has tax-exempt status.

-Despite being exempt from paying the federal income tax, exempt organizations still need to file a Form 990 informational return each year.
-Organizations that fail to file Form 990s for two consecutive years may lose their IRS exemption.
+Although exempt from paying federal income taxes, exempt organizations must file a Form 990 informational return.
+Organizations that fail to file Form 990s for three consecutive tax years will automatically lose their tax-exempt status.

 Automatic Illinois Income Tax Exemption

-Corporations that receive federal tax exemptions are automatically exempt from the Illinois income tax.
-Additionally, the organization is not required to file any informational returns with the state.
-However, if your nonprofit corporation does not receive a federal exemption, it must file state income tax returns each year.
+Corporations receiving federal tax exemptions are automatically exempt from Illinois income tax.
+The organization also isn't required to file any informational returns with the state.
+But if your nonprofit corporation doesn't receive a federal exemption, it must file state income tax returns yearly.

 - IRS determination letter